Leyanshi/LicenseV1/README.md

 # Leyanshi's General Open Source License v1
 Leyanshi's General Open Source License v1, which is a license used by the repository Leyanshi/LysDeltaMatch, gives the author and the contributors big permission.

-# WARNING: The English translated edition is made by DeepSeek.
+# WARNING: The English translated edition is made by Google Translate.
 In case of conflict, the Chinese version shall prevail.

 ## Full Text